Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

 In which order do these stages occur?
 It is important to recognize that the steps of grieving are not linear.

-You cannot expect to be neatly finished with one and proceed straight on to the next.
+You cannot expect to be neatly finished with one and proceed straight on to the next stages of breaking up.

 This is why we might refer to the stages of grief in relationships as more like cycles of grief, with no tidy beginning nor identifiable end to each cycle.